Definition of Directorship

 * value being the useful energy stored or accumulated in various capitals.
 Defined by the International Integrated Reporting Council to include- natural, human, social, intellectual, manufactured and financial capital.

-Used to describe a position or profession, the suffix "ship" has traditionally been compounded with the noun "director" to describe the office - "She held three directorships".
+Used to describe a position or profession, the suffix "ship" has traditionally combined with the noun "director" to describe the office - "She held three directorships".

-But ship can also be compounded to denote an individual's capacity or skill - leadership, scholarship and sportsmanship.
-Ship coming from old english -sciepe "state, condition of being and schaeppen "to create a thing of value" which in turn is derived from the base word skap - "to create, ordain, appoint,".
+But ship is more often used to denote an individual's capacity or skill.
+Think leadership, scholarship and sportsmanship.
+Ship coming from old english -sciepe "state, condition of being and schaeppen "to create a thing of value"which in turn is derived from the base word skap - "to create, ordain, appoint,".

 Grant Thornton's report The Board: creating and protecting value, draws the same distinction between directorship and the board's more traditional role.